mehulagg/gitlab/doc/user/packages/container_registry/index.md

     - docker push $IMAGE_TAG
 ```

-Here, `$CI_REGISTRY_IMAGE` is resolved to the address of the Container Registry for this project.
+Here, `$CI_REGISTRY_IMAGE` would be resolved to the address of the registry tied
-Because `$CI_COMMIT_REF_NAME` resolves to the branch or tag name,
+to this project.
+Since `$CI_COMMIT_REF_NAME` resolves to the branch or tag name,
 and your branch name can contain forward slashes (for example, `feature/my-feature`), it is
 safer to use `$CI_COMMIT_REF_SLUG` as the image tag.
-This is because image tags
+This is due to that image tags
 cannot contain forward slashes.
-We also declare our own variable, `$IMAGE_TAG`.
+We also declare our own variable, `$IMAGE_TAG`,
-Combining the two values saves additional lines in the `script` section.
+combining the two to save us some typing in the `script` section.

-#### CI/CD example with parallel tests

-This example splits the tasks into four pipeline stages,
+Here's a more elaborate example that splits up the tasks into 4 pipeline stages,
 including two tests that run in parallel.
 The `build` is stored in the container
 registry and used by subsequent stages, downloading the image
 when needed.
 Changes to `master` also get tagged as `latest` and deployed using